sharontherese/latin-mass-funeral/content/requiem-mass/index.md

 * Fish Eaters[^3]
 * Biretta Books[^4]
 * _The office and the masses for the dead : with the order of burial; from the Roman Breviary, Missal and Ritual : in Latin and English_[^5]
+* a Requiem Mass set (and booklet for the laity!) at the Latin Mass Society of Engald & Wales's shop[^6]

  # Missa Defunctorum